annaritz/BIO331F17/README.md

 and see what has changed.

 5. Now, you will **commit** this change.
 Commits allow you to make incremental changes to a program and be able to "roll back" to a previous commit at any time.
-There are two types of commits: (1) committing the change your local machine and (2) **pushing** those commits to the repository on GitHub.
+There are two types of commits: (a) committing the change your local machine and (b) **pushing** those commits to the repository on GitHub.

-..5.1.
+5(a).
 Commit the change to your local machine.
 First, you must **stage** the files for commit by telling git what to keep track of.
 This is useful when you are modifying a bunch of files but only want to commit a subset of them.

 ```
 git add HelloWorld.py